manjavacas/melgym/README.md

 The script [run_experiment.py](./run_experiment.py) allows to launch experiments using the configuration defined in [cfg.json](./cfg.json).
 This file defines the RL algorithm to be used, the environment, and includes additional configuration (wrappers, paths, callbacks, etc.).

+## 🧰 Side projects

+The modification and query of MELCOR files is done with our tool [MELKIT](https://github.com/manjavacas/melkit/).
+Feel free to help us improve it!